tokio-rs/prost/README.md

 * Respects the Protobuf `package` specifier when organizing generated code into Rust modules.
 * Preserves unknown enum values during deserialization.
-* Does not include support for runtime reflection or message descriptors.
+* Includes support for including message descriptors in generated code in order that runtime reflection can be implemented by consumers.

 ## Using `prost` in a Cargo Project